Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-18-THM-Log-Operations.md

 **Q2: Which of the given log purposes would be suitable for investigating application logs for enhancement and stability?**

-*The key term here is stability - enhancement could also fall under the answer for Q1 but here we want to remove problems.*
+*Hint: The key term here is stability - enhancement could also fall under the answer for Q1 but here we want to remove problems.*

 <details>
   <summary>Spoiler warning: Answer</summary>